 Updated 18 January 2017: A popular carnival in south Tenerife is that of Los Gigantes, and the dates for that are now confirmed as 10,11,12,17 & 18 March.
 The theme is “the farm”, and the main events will be the selection of the carnival queen on Friday, 10 March, the Gran Coso on the 12th, the burial of the sardine on Friday 17th, and the carnaval del día on the 18th.

 Updated 11 November 2016: I’ve been asked several times about the date for the Los Cristianos carnival, and am happy to be able to say that it’s now confirmed for 17-27 March.
 The theme will be Las Vegas, and the poster (left) has now been officially unveiled, with the playing card design reflecting the gambling centre of the world, but also the tension between good and evil appropriate to the carnival period and its relationship with Lent.
-The full programme for the “southern carnival” will be published nearer the time.
+The full programme for the “southern carnival” is HERE.

 Original post 22 August: The Santa Cruz Carnaval 2017 will take place between 22 February and 5 March.
 The final full programme is still being fleshed out, but the carnival queen will be elected on 22 February, then the carnival moves onto the streets with the opening parade on the 24th.
 The Carnaval de Día will be on Sunday 26th, and the main Coso parade on the 28th.
 The burial of the sardine will follow on 1 March, with another Carnaval de Día on Saturday 4th.
 The Fin de Fiesta party with fireworks will bring the carnival to an end on Sunday 5th.
 The official website for Carnaval 2017 is HERE, and there’s a Facebook page HERE.
 After last year’s theme of The 1980s, 2017’s will be The Caribbean.